 The General Fund budget versus actual comparison can be found on page 46.
-For FY 2023, the City had an overall surplus budget versus actual variance of \$13.4 million.
+For FY24, the City had an overall surplus budget versus actual variance of \$2.1 million.

-While the original budget included revenue estimates supported by historical trends, revenues came in higher than expected and the budget was increased \$876,750.
-The City ultimately collected \$186,950 more total revenues than the amended budgeted.
-Taxes were \$206,792 more than budgeted as business taxes, motor vehicle taxes, and other taxes increased faster than forecasted.
-The City received \$22,593 more in investment income than projected.
-Miscellaneous revenue came in \$54,590 less than projected due to the reclassification of opioid settlement income.
+While the original budget included revenue estimates supported by historical trends, revenues came in higher than expected and the budget increased \$2.1 million.
+The City ultimately collected \$215,494 more total revenues than the amended budgeted.
+Taxes were \$162,352 more than budgeted as business taxes, motor vehicle taxes, and other taxes increased faster than forecasted.
+Miscellaneous revenue came in \$63,526 higher than projected, while licenses and permits came in \$11,826 lower than forecasted.

-Total expenditures for FY2023 were \$18.0 million, 85.7% of the final amended budget.
-The General Fund actual expenditures were \$3.0 million under budgeted amounts primarily because of a reserve contingency being included in the amended budget.
-All departments were under budgeted amounts except for legislative and community development, which were only slightly over budget.
+Total expenditures for FY24 were \$28.7 million, 93.8% of the final amended budget.
+The General Fund actual expenditures were \$1.9 million under budgeted amounts primarily because of a reserve contingency being included in the amended budget.
+All departments were under budgeted amounts except for public information, which was only slightly above budget.